Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Introduction

 We will say that a space~$Z$ to which the result applies is{\it~$K$--unbarred}~(see Definition~\ref{def:unbarred}).
 Once again, many important classes of spaces have this property~(see Examples~\ref{ex:good_spaces_2}).
 In particular, spaces with polynomial cohomology~(Proposition~\ref{prop:polynomial_implies_unbarred}) and suspensions~(Proposition~\ref{prop:suspensions_are_unbarred}) are unbarred.

 An abundance of examples demonstrates that neither the Eilenberg--Moore nor the Leray--Serre spectral sequence is more efficient (i.e., closer to the abutment) than the other.
-Sometimes, one is broken in half, with either algebraic or geometric differentials prepended in one of the preludes, but in general both of them are necessary, and our results suggest to consider always the full quartet of spectral sequences featuring in Theorem~\ref{thm:existence}.
-We demonstrate the usefulness of this technique by deriving general degeneracy criteria and applying them to classical Lie group fibrations.
-The first criterion is for the Eilenberg--Moore spectral sequence for the homotopy fiber~$X$ of a map~\hbox{$f\colon Y\to Z$}.
+Sometimes, one is broken in half, with either algebraic or geometric differentials prepended in one of the preludes.
+Still, in general, both of them are necessary, and our results suggest always considering the whole quartet of spectral sequences featured in Theorem~\ref{thm:existence}.